hadasc/aws-alexa-lambda-workshop/SMSDictationSkill.md

 After creating the test event, next time when you hit the test button, it will execute your code.
 Go and run your code now.

 You will see the results of your execution at the top of the page.
-You can look at the result returned by your function execution at the top of the windows and full log at the bottom.
+You can look at the result returned by your function execution at the top of the window and full log at the bottom.
 If all went well, you should see a similar output as the screenshot below:
 ![Execution](screenshots/Screen8.png)
 As you can see, although your code was executed successfully, There is an exception that was raised.
 Check the log output section to find out the reason for this exception.